ArseniusNott/DataCleaningFinalProjectCoursera/Readme.md

 17. Split the data into subset of subject, activity and subset_activity_names and return the mean summary statistic for each aggregation (lines 73 - 74)
 18. Set the activity type as factor to have a definitive name for that activity (line 77)
 19. Save the data into tidy.txt (line 80)

-The result of the previously enumerated data cleaning process is stored in the tidy.txt file in this repository.